johnno1962/injectionforxcode/README.md

 __InjectionInstallerIII:__ an installer application for the Xcode plugin.

-__**__ "InjectionPlugin" is the only project you actually need to build to use injection.
+__**__ "InjectionPlugin" (or the new refactored InjectionPluginLite - see below) is the only project you actually need to build to use injection.
 The build will try to codesign the plugin.
 If you don't have a developer id, clear the "Code Signing Identity" in the build settings and check that it still works.

-If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com

 __InjectionPluginLite__ is a beta of a complete standalone rewrite of the Injection plugin removing all dead code from the long and winding road injection has taken to get to this point.
 This version